 Step 1: The very first step is to remove all supporting wires and other connections to the battery.
 Whatever the main battery pack is electrically connected to, remove it.
 Remove any circuit boards, regulators, lights, wires, or anything else there is, and get it down to the raw battery pack.

 Step 2: Mask off the area that you are not working on with Kapton tape or any other easily removable adhesive insulator.
-This makes it so if you drop a piece of metal on the battery pack, the chances of a short are highly reduced.
+This makes it so that if you drop a piece of metal on the battery pack, the chances of a short are highly reduced.

 Step 3: Use needle nose pliers to carefully roll back the nickel to peel off the welds.
 Do this with EXTREME caution on the positive end, as it is very easy to short out the cell through its shoulder.
 Make sure to always pull up and away from the battery pack, and be patient with the pieces you are trying to remove.
 Remember, the entire point of spot-welding a battery pack together is to make a strong connection.
 So, it's normal for this phase to be hard.